cbse-safal/Linux-deb-Package/README.md

-### SAFAL School Server Installer for Ubuntu Linux Operating Systems
+### SAFAL School Server Installer for Ubuntu Linux Operating System

 This installer is compatible with the following versions: